skip to main content

 VME can be a cost-effective solution for I/O based systems that do not require high throughput transfers, such as control and monitoring systems for naval vessels.

-Our VME Solutions
+Our VME solutions

 At Concurrent, we continue to invest in VME technology and have outlined a roadmap demonstrating our long-term commitment to this tried-and-tested technology.